edgedb/edgedb/docs/guides/tutorials/phoenix_github_oauth.rst

 As a final step in this tutorial, we will add 2 routes for the web application.
-The first will redirect the user to the GitHub OAuth page if they're not already logged in, and show their username otherwise.
-And the second one is for logging into the application through GitHub.
+The first will redirect the user to the GitHub OAuth page if they're not already logged in or will show their username otherwise.
+The second is for logging into the application through GitHub.

 Save the GitHub OAuth credentials from the `prerequisites <prerequisites_>`_ step as ``GITHUB_CLIENT_ID`` and ``GITHUB_CLIENT_SECRET`` environment